Anthony Del Col: Luke Cage: Everyman

 In 2018, Del Col wrote the series Luke Cage: Everyman for Marvel Comics.
 Jahnoy Lindsay provided the interior art with covers by Declan Shalvey.
 Everyman was a Marvel Digital Original released as 3 single issues and collected as a trade paperback in November 2019.
 Reviewers praised it for being "bold" and "political", pitting Luke Cage against a CTE diagnosis as well as villains in his own community.
 Everyman was called an interesting unconventional look at the Marvel universe, with critics highlighting Del Col's humanizing portrayal of Luke Cage and Lindsay's realistic depiction of Harlem.

-2022 Pulitzer Prize and Ensuing Controversy
+2022 Pulitzer Prize

-On May 8, 2022, Del Col - along with collaborators Fahmida Azim, Josh Adams and Walter Hickey were the recipients of the first-ever Pulitzer Prize for their work on "I Escaped a Chinese Internment Camp" in the Illustrated Reporting and Commentary category.
+On May 8, 2022, Del Col — along with collaborators Fahmida Azim, Josh Adams, and Walter Hickey — were the recipients of the first-ever Pulitzer Prize for Illustrated Reporting and Commentary for their work on "I Escaped a Chinese Internment Camp," published by Insider.
 The story is a first-person retelling of Zumrat Duwat's experience imprisoned by the Chinese authorities for being a Uyghur Muslim.
-It was the first-ever Pulitzer for Insider.
-The victory received some controversy as the Association of American Editorial Cartoonists subsequently called for the Pulitzers to restore its previous category of Editorial Cartooning.
+It was the first Pulitzer for Insider.
+The victory received some controversy, as the Association of American Editorial Cartoonists subsequently called for the Pulitzers to restore its previous category of Editorial Cartooning.

 Personal life

-Del Col currently lives in Brooklyn, New York, with his wife, Lisa, and their children.
+As of 2014, Del Col lives in Brooklyn, New York, with his wife, Lisa, and their children.